hwhaa/Demographer-and-emotion-prediction-and-face-detection-/README.md

 ## Data Collection
 1. Age and gender prediction

    We used [UTKFace](https://www.kaggle.com/jangedoo/utkface-new) dataset from Kaggle.
-It contains 20k+ cropped face images from age 1-116 and 5 ethnicities with both male and female.
+It contains 20k+ cropped face images of both male and female from age 1-116 and 5 ethnicities.
 We chose not to include ethnicity in this project because of the limited time frame.

    The below graph showed the disturbution of the gender.
 48% of the data is Female and 52% is Male.
    <img src="images/Screenshot%20(104).png">